demo-git-hub/cs305_module5/CONTRIBUTING.md

+# Contributors

-# Jacob Johnson is the creator of this repository
+Jacob Johnson created this repository, and contributed to it.